Pregnancy-Safe Skincare: What to Avoid & What Actually Works

 Safe brightening options include vitamin C, azelaic acid (FDA-approved for pregnancy), niacinamide, turmeric, and kojic acid.

-These treat dark spots without the absorption concerns of hydroquinone or retinoids.
+These fade dark spots without the absorption concerns of hydroquinone or retinoids.

 Wearing sunscreen daily matters just as much.
 Sun exposure makes pregnancy dark spots much worse.